Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Discussion

 In terms of developing the resource theory of LOSR-entanglement, we have demonstrated the significance of LU-equivalence for the problem of characterizing the necessary and sufficient conditions for convertibility of pure entangled states under LOSR.
 Leveraging this result, we have solved the problem completely in the bipartite case, and proven a useful necessary condition for LOSR-convertibility in the multi-partite case.

-Our reanalysis of entanglement in Bell scenarios has provided a strong motivation, we believe, for developing the resource theory of LOSR-entanglement to the same level of sophistication as has been achieved for LOCC-entanglement.
+Our reanalysis of the interplay of entanglement and nonlocality provides, we believe, a strong motivation for developing the resource theory of LOSR-entanglement to the same level of sophistication as has been achieved for LOCC-entanglement.
 Another motivation for doing so is that the resource theory of LOSR-entanglement has applications beyond the study of states and boxes in Bell scenarios.
-Ref.~\cite{semiquantum} showed that LOSR is the appropriate set of free operations for evaluating the inconvertibility of many other types of resources besides boxes, including steering assemblages \cite{Einstein1935, schrodinger_1935,wisesteer} and teleportages \cite{telep, PhysRevA.99.032334,Hoban_2018}, and that doing so unifies and extends a variety of seminal results regarding interconversions between these distinct forms of nonclassicality.
+Ref.~\cite{semiquantum} showed that LOSR is the appropriate set of free operations for evaluating the inconvertibility of many other types of resources besides boxes, including steering assemblages \cite{Einstein1935,Schrodinger1935,wisesteer,Zjawin2023quantifyingepr,Zjawin2023resourcetheoryof} and teleportages \cite{telep, PhysRevA.99.032334,Hoban_2018}, and that doing so unifies and extends a variety of seminal results regarding interconversions between these distinct forms of nonclassicality.
 Consequently, for the study of the interplay of entanglement to these other types of nonclassical resources, it is also LOSR-entanglement that is the appropriate notion.

 We note, finally, that entanglement theory has also recently found applications beyond quantum information processing, such as in many-body physics and in the study of holography.
 Given that the notion of classical communication does not seem to be pertinent in any of these applications, there is reason to suspect that LOCC-entanglement might be ill-suited to these applications.
-Our results, therefore, call out for a reassessment of how to formalize the notion of entanglement in these fields of study, and a consideration of whether the paradigm of LOSR-entanglement might be more suitable.
+Our results, therefore, call out for a reassessment of how to formalize the notion of entanglement in these fields of study, and a consideration of whether the paradigm of LOSR-entanglement might be more suitable.\footnote{For instance, Refs.~\cite{Harrow2010,anshu2022entanglement} support the notion that LOSR-entanglement is pertinent to many-body physics, given that it argues for the pertinence of the notion of entanglement spread, which is a pure-state monotone for LOSR-entanglement but not for LOCC-entanglement, as noted in Sec.~\ref{sec:RTLOSR}.}